EliasPh/GRINCH/the-actual-code/the-actual-code.md

 # What does database-connection.py do?
-SpeedThis is a Python class called `DatabaseConnection` that represents a connection to a SQLite database.
+This is a Python class called `DatabaseConnection` that represents a connection to a SQLite database.
 The class has several methods that allow it to save and read data from the database.
 The class uses the `sqlite3` library to connect to the database and execute SQL queries.

 The `DatabaseConnection` class has three attributes: `connection`, `cursor`, and `database_name`.
 The `connection` attribute stores the connection to the database.
 The `cursor` attribute stores the cursor used to execute SQL queries.
 The `database_name` attribute stores the name of the database.